Simon Dinnerstein: Style and influences

-Widely praised, with each viewer bringing a different sensibility and interpretation of the work, the painting is the subject of numerous essays, articles, and books, including The Suspension of Time: Reflections of Simon Dinnerstein's 'The Fulbright Triptych edited by Daniel Slager, published 2011.
-Among the many who have commented on the painting are art critic John Russell, Guggenheim Foundation director Thomas M. Messer, art historian Albert Boime, artist George Tooker, writer Anthony Doerr, composer George Crumb, poet Dan Beachy-Quick, actor John Turturro, and Pulitzer Prize winner Jhumpa Lahiri.

 Personal life

 In 1965, Dinnerstein married Renée Sudler, a noted educational consultant.
 Renée Dinnerstein is the author of the book Choice Time: How to Deepen Learning Through Inquiry and Play, PreK-2 published in August 2016.
 She runs the popular blog, Investigating Choice Time: Inquiry, Exploration and Play.
 They have a daughter, Simone Dinnerstein, a concert pianist.
 Both wife and daughter (as an infant) figure prominently in The Fulbright Triptych as well as other works.

 Dinnerstein resides in Brooklyn, where, in addition to practicing his art, he teaches classes on art history and appreciation.